kkim88/Git/README.md

 - [ ] Name the repository the same name as the master template repository.
 - [ ] Add your TA as collaborator
 - [ ] Clone YOUR repo to your local computer
-- [ ] For this assignment, you will be following the instructions below
+- [ ] For this assignment, you will be following the instructions below:
 ## ********************************

-* Copy the html file from the prework (Markup Exercise) and paste it in the new cloned folder (e.g. index.html)
+* Copy the html file from the prework (Markup Exercise) and paste it in the new cloned folder.  (e.g. index.html)
 * Create a new file using the command line called notes.txt
 * Add some text to the notes.txt file.
 * Create a new branch called html-branch